 Any player under contract with a professional baseball team is ineligible to participate in the RVL.
 RVL franchises may keep a player under contract with a professional baseball team, however, the player must remain on the team’s roster, and is still subject to rules of eligibility as provided under Article IV, Section 5.

 Team rosters of eligible players may not exceed 25 players at any time.

 Each team shall submit to the Executive Secretary one week prior to opening date of league schedule, their team roster and signed contract for each player on said roster.
 Named players on this roster are eligible to play in the team's opening game.
 Any players not on that roster are subject to provisions applicable to replacements as provided under Article IV, Section 4.

 Section 5: Roster Replacements

-A. Players may be removed or added to team rosters until midnight of July 4th of the current season by notification to Executive Secretary with signed contract for a player who is a free agent or signed contract and release from prior team manager for a player who has participated in any RVL game in the past calendar year with another currently franchised league team.
+A. Players may be removed or added to team rosters until 11:59 PM of July 4th of the current season by notification to Executive Secretary with signed contract for a player who is a free agent or signed contract and release from prior team manager for a player who has participated in any RVL game in the past calendar year with another currently franchised league team.